BERT-based Financial Sentiment Index and LSTM-based Stock Return Predictability: Stock return predictability by sentiment indices

 \subsection{Predictability of sentiment indices on stock return}

-In this subsection, we examine whether our BERT-based financial sentiment index and the other two could predict the market or not, especially on predicting the future stock return under the attendance of other classical risk factors that have been proved to have pricing power on stocks.
+In this subsection, we examine whether our BERT-based financial sentiment index and the other two indices could predict the market or not, especially on predicting the future stock return.
+This is done by further considering the presence of the classical risk factors which have been proved to have pricing power on stocks.
 Following the work by \citet{VermaSoydemir}, we select eight fundamental factors as \emph{control variables}, including one-month interest rate ($r_1$), economic risk premium defined by the difference between three-month and one-month interest rates ($r_3-r_1$), inflation rate ($Inf$), the return on portfolio of winning stocks over past twelve months minus those losing stocks ($UMD$), the currency fluctuation of Hong Kong dollar ($HKD$), and the Fama-French three factors: the excess market portfolio return ($r_m-r_1$), the return on portfolio of small companies minus big ones ($SMB$), and the return on portfolio of high book to market value companies minus low book to market value ones ($HML$).
 The full time period in our experiment covers from January 1, 2016 to December 31, 2018.
 The individual stock return is defined by its \emph{log return}, namely, $r_t^i = \log(S_t^i/S_{t-1}^i)$ where $S_t^i$ is the price for stock $i$ at time $t$.
-All time-series data are normalized to have mean 0 and variance 1.
+All time-series data are normalized and scaled to have mean 0 and variance 1.